453jerry/ALBridge-iOS/README.md

     JSAction is a block of code that can be invoked by JavaScript.
 It needs to be registered in ALBridge before it can be invoked by JavaScript.
 The result of JSAction is returned through asynchronous callbacks.
 - Dispatch native event
     Native event can be dispatched to the window object and in JavaScript code it can be subscribed by  ```window.addEventListener(event, handler)```
-- White list
+- Whitelist
-    Only sites on the white list can use ALBridge.
+    Only sites on the whitelist can use ALBridge.

 # How to install